San Antonio Burglary Defense Attorneys

 According to the laws of the state of Texas, burglary is defined as a theft crime wherein the perpetrator has broken into the premises of a residence, business, or another building without having received permission from the owner.
 While it is completely understandable that law enforcement would attempt to eliminate such crimes, the problem is that people accused or arrested for burglary are not always the terrible criminals accusers make them out to be.

 In reality, burglary charges are often the unfortunate outcome of someone being in the wrong place at the wrong time.
 Many times, a defendant will accidentally wander onto someone’s property, creating a costly misunderstanding.
 Fortunately, our San Antonio burglary lawyers can help you build an aggressive strategy for your criminal defense.
 You can count on The Law Office of Derek S. Ritchie, PLLC to fight for your side of the story.

 Burglary in Texas

 There are many kinds of burglaries, but the most typical includes the act of burglarizing a habitation.
-According to Section 30.01(1), a “habitation” does not simply mean a building, but could include any vehicle, campsite, bungalow, or other structure, whether secured or not, which is being used for accommodation overnight.
-According to Section 30.01(2) a building is classified as a specifically enclosed structured that is either used for habitation or is occupied for trade or decoration.
+According to Section 30.01(1), a “habitation” does not simply mean a building but could include any vehicle, campsite, bungalow, or other structure, whether secured or not, which is being used for accommodation overnight.
+According to Section 30.01(2), a building is classified as a specifically enclosed structure that is either used for habitation or is occupied for trade or decoration.
 A vehicle would be classified by Section 30.01(3) as any device involved in transport, though it cannot be classified as habitation.

 Attributes of a Burglary under Texas Law